akashkatakam/ccwebapp/kubernetes.md

 #### [Frontend](#frontend)

-- A minimal frontend built on react to view the recipes
+- A minimal frontend built on [react](https://reactjs.org/docs/getting-started.html) to view the recipes
 - The frontend app uses a public endpoint exposed by backend
 - Containerized the application

 #### [Jenkins CI](#jenkinsci)

-- Created webhooks on github to trigger a jenkins build on each commit
+- Created [webhooks](https://developer.github.com/webhooks/) on github to trigger a jenkins build on each commit
 - Created Jenkins [pipeline](https://jenkins.io/doc/pipeline/tour/hello-world/) script to run the unit tests, tag the image with push the image to docker

 ### [Deployments](#deployments)

 - Deployed the application in the kubernetes clusters using ansible k8s module
-- Created Replica sets from frontend and backend
+- Created [Replica sets](https://kubernetes.io/docs/concepts/workloads/controllers/replicaset/) from frontend and backend
-- Pulled the image from private docker repository using imagePullSecrets
+- Pulled the image from private docker repository using [imagePullSecrets](https://kubernetes.io/docs/tasks/configure-pod-container/pull-image-private-registry/)
-- Paramerterized all values to facilitate running the same playbook for different users
-- Did service discovery to discover the pods
-- Passed db, aws secret and donfig data to the application with configMap and secrets
-- Created a health endpoint for the backend to perform the readiness probe
-- Created Liveness probes for both the containers
-- Backend container has an init-container to waits for the redis service to come up
+- Backend container has an [init-container](https://kubernetes.io/docs/concepts/workloads/pods/init-containers/) to waits for the redis service to come up
 - Frontend container waits till the backend is up and running
+- Passed DB, AWS secret and donfig data to the application with [configMap](https://kubernetes.io/docs/tutorials/configuration/) and [secrets](https://kubernetes.io/docs/concepts/configuration/secret/)
+- Created a health endpoint for the backend to perform the [readiness probe](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-startup-probes/#define-readiness-probes)
+- Created [Liveness probes](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-startup-probes/#define-a-liveness-http-request) for both the containers
 - Created Loadbalancer services for the frontend and backend
+- Paramerterized all values to facilitate running the same playbook for different users
 - Run `ansible-playbook -v webservers.yml --extra-vars "@extra_vars.json"` command to deploy the applciations to the clusters

 ```